brief career autobiography by Paul M. Carhart

 in the Interactive department at The Designory in downtown Long

 Beach where I made significant contributions to the Nissan Shift_2.0 campaign.
-Shortly thereafter, I was promoted to the head of Interactive Production where I manage three production artists.
+Shortly thereafter, I was promoted to the head of Interactive Production where I managed three production artists and a handful of freelancers.
 I also have been given Art Director assignments on several Nissan projects.